chawintree/TechnicalTest/README.md

 * Enterprise level code is not required, but good software design is still expected
 * Any UI can be used, such as a command line application, web app etc.
 * As it is a PoC there is no existing data, from a database or otherwise - feel free to return hard coded data to the user.
+* Requirements are limited to allow for more creative solutions!

 ## Task Four
 You've made it this far!
 For the final task, please answer the below questions to the best of your ability: